 - 125kHz HID Prox (The Boscloner Classic's speciality)

 - 125kHz HID Indala

-- HID iClass Legacy / Standard Security (The global authentication keys have been leaked online for several years)
+- HID iClass Classic / Legacy / Standard Security (The global authentication keys have been leaked online for several years)

-- MIFARE Classic (Assuming one of the many default keys are utilized)
+- MIFARE Classic (Primarily vulnerable when configured to use one of the default keys)

 If newer and more secure technologies exist, why are so many organizations still using these outdated RFID types?